Targeted Consultation

 Where we are now

-The reason for these minor additions relates to alternative proposed construction access routes along the public highway, in response to feedback received about congestion in Moorhouse, Ossington and Weston during our Phase Two statutory consultation.
+The reason for these additions relates to alternative proposed construction access routes along the public highway, in response to feedback received about congestion in Moorhouse, Ossington and Weston during our Phase Two statutory consultation.

 Localised additions to the PEIR Order Limits